Equal Justices Initiative

 The new UK Supreme Court opened in October 2009.
 Only one member of the Court is a woman.
 Lady Brenda Hale was appointed to the predecessor of the Supreme Court, the Appellate Committee of the House of Lords in 2003, the first and only female Law Lord.
 Since her appointment there have been a further fifteen appointments to the House of Lords or Supreme Court.
 None of which has been a woman.

-Following the retirement of Linda Dobbs from the High Court Bench in April 2013, there are now no BME women judges in the senior judiciary.
+It has been over two years since the resignation of Linda Dobbs from the High Court Bench in April 2013.
+There are still no BME women judges in the senior judiciary.